eser/sey/README.md

 - has declarative configuration which only needs the input of what user expect. say goodbye to planning directives such as copy, concat, etc.
 - supports partial building on changed files. it never starts over doing all tasks.
 - specialized for create bundles and building projects,
-- supports both configuration and api at the same time,
+- supports both configuration and API at the same time,
 - as fast as it can be.

 ### Usage